vision10iq/Visionfuscastor-Jar-Obfuscator/README.md

 # Visionfuscator

 Visionfuscator is a Java 21 JAR obfuscator built for Minecraft mods and other Java applications.
 It focuses on practical release protection while keeping runtime compatibility in mind for Fabric and similar mod-loader environments.
+It is currently NOT Opensource.

+**Purchase Source: $50**

 ## Features